 If the interest income is received from a Hungarian paying agent, such paying agent should withhold the PIT.
-If the interest income is not received from a paying agent, taxes should be assessed, declared and paid to the tax authority by the private individual himself in his or her regular annual tax return.
+If the interest income is not received from a paying agent, taxes should be assessed, declared and paid to the tax authority by the private individual him or herself in his or her regular annual tax return.

-Payments distributed by or on behalf of a legal person or other organisation having its seat in a low tax jurisdiction4 are subject to PIT at a 15 per cent rate and the recipient should pay social tax of 15.5 per cent, in addition to the PIT.
-However, the legislation does not provide for any adverse tax implications in respect of interest received from controlled foreign companies5 (CFC) because the definition of the low tax jurisdiction does not cover CFCs.
+Payments distributed by or on behalf of a legal person or other organisation having its seat in a low tax jurisdiction4 are subject to PIT at a 15 per cent rate and the recipient should pay social tax at a rate of 15.5 per cent in addition to the PIT.
+However, the legislation does not provide for any adverse tax implications in respect of interest received from controlled foreign companies5 (CFCs) because the definition of the low tax jurisdiction does not cover CFCs.

-The dividend income of a Hungarian resident private individual is subject to PIT at a rate of 15 per cent and social tax at the rate of 15.5 per cent in 2020 (the latter is capped at approximately €1,700 in 2020).
+The dividend income of a Hungarian resident private individual is subject to PIT at a rate of 15 per cent and social tax at a rate of 15.5 per cent in 2021 (the latter is capped at approximately €1,700 in 2021).

-Dividend payments distributed by or on behalf of a legal person or other organisation having its seat in a low tax jurisdiction are subject to PIT at a 15 per cent rate and the recipient should pay social tax of 15.5 per cent in addition to PIT.
+Dividend payments distributed by or on behalf of a legal person or other organisation having its seat in a low tax jurisdiction are subject to PIT at a 15 per cent rate and the recipient should pay social tax at a rate of 15.5 per cent in addition to PIT.

-Capital gains arising from the sale of shares in a legal person or other organisation having its seat in a low tax jurisdiction would be subject to PIT at 15 per cent and social tax at 15.5 per cent.
+Capital gains arising from the sale of shares in a legal person or other organisation having its seat in a low tax jurisdiction would be subject to PIT at a rate of 15 per cent and social tax at a rate of 15.5 per cent.

-On certain conditions, preferential PIT rules may apply to income from the 'controlled capital market transactions' of private individuals.
+Under certain conditions, preferential PIT rules may apply to income from the controlled capital market transactions of private individuals.

-Income from 'controlled capital market transactions' shall be calculated as the difference between the total profit and the total loss realised on transactions during the tax year.
-In 2020, a 15 per cent PIT rate would apply on that income.
-Because of the preferential tax treatment of 'controlled capital market transactions', the private individual could be entitled to tax compensation with respect to losses realised from controlled capital market transactions during the tax year, during the year preceding the current tax year and in the two years preceding the current tax year.
-Tax 'calculated' for such losses could reduce the taxes calculated on gains realised by the private individual from controlled capital market transactions during the tax year, during the year preceding the current tax year and in the two years preceding the current tax year.
+Income from controlled capital market transactions shall be calculated as the difference between the total profit and the total loss realised on transactions during the tax year.
+In 2021, a 15 per cent PIT rate would apply on that income.
+Because of the preferential tax treatment of controlled capital market transactions, the private individual could be entitled to tax compensation with respect to losses realised from controlled capital market transactions during the tax year, during the year preceding the current tax year and in the two years preceding the current tax year.
+Tax calculated for such losses could reduce the taxes calculated on gains realised by the private individual from controlled capital market transactions during the tax year, during the year preceding the current tax year and in the two years preceding the current tax year.

 Income from qualified long-term investments